-3.3 Federal Air Marshal Service
+Federal Air Marshal Service

-The Federal Air Marshal Service is comprised of approximately 2,500 to 4,000 air marshals27.
-Air marshals are estimated to be on no more than 10% of flights28, and by some estimates, on less than 5% of flights29.
-However, Thomas Quinn, director of the Federal Air Marshal Service has dismissed press reports that the agency was covering only 3 percent to 4 percent of commercial flights in the United States on a daily basis.
-Although he declined to give specifics, Quinn said his agents cover "more than 5 percent" of some 28,000 daily
+The Federal Air Marshal Service is comprised of approximately 2,500 to 4,000 air marshals (Meckler and Carey 2007).
+Air marshals are estimated to be on no more than 10% of flights, and by some estimates, on less than 5% of flights (Hudson 2004, 2005).
+However, Thomas Quinn, director of the Federal Air Marshal Service has dismissed press reports that the agency was covering only 3% to 4% of commercial flights in the United States on a daily basis.
+Although he declined to give specifics, Quinn said his agents cover "more than 5%" of some 28,000 daily commercial flights in the United States (Meeks 2004).
+These are often 'high-risk' flights based on intelligence reports (Kearney 2005).
+The FY2007 budget for the Federal Air Marshal Service is \$719 million (CRC 2007).
+In addition, airlines are expected to provide free seats to air marshals, seats which are generally in first class to allow observation of the cockpit door, and the Air Transport Association estimates that this costs airlines \$195 million per year in lost revenue (Poe 2005).
+A best estimate annual government and airline cost for the Federal Air Marshal Service is \$900 million.